Wilson-Chu/Restaurant-Page/README.md

 # Restaurant-Page
-A sample restaurant storefront page using webpack
+A simple restaurant storefront page using webpack